top of page

 • Jan 12

-• 7 min read
+• 6 min read

-After decades of incremental progress, fusion sits at an inflection point.
-The remaining uncertainties strain the justificatory frameworks of modern systems.
-China’s response reveals the constraints shaping contemporary state imagination.
-At several points in modern history, frontier technologies have exposed not only technical limits but institutional ones.
-They reveal how states handle uncertainty: whether it is treated as a domain to be explored or a condition to be managed.
-Fusion now occupies such a position.
-After decades of research and renewed investment, it sits at an apparent inflection point—not because success is imminent but because the remaining uncertainties no longer align comfortably with the ways modern systems justify action.
-Fusion is routinely described as a race.
-The metaphor is convenient and largely misleading.
-Races presume a defined track, a known finish line, and agreement on what constitutes victory.
+Fusion is routinely described as a race, a metaphor both convenient and misleading.
+Races presume a defined track, a known finish line and an agreement on what constitutes victory.
 Fusion offers none of these.
-Its significance lies precisely in its resistance to linearization.
+Its significance lies in its resistance to linearisation.
 It forces institutions to confront situations in which timelines cannot be credibly promised, progress cannot be cleanly staged, and failure must precede success at scale.
 In this sense, fusion functions less as an energy project than as a test of how states behave when uncertainty cannot be deferred.
-The state of play in China Fusion in China has been elevated to a position of long-term institutional importance.
+The state of play in China In China fusion has been elevated to a position of long-term institutional importance.
 This is evident in the scale and persistence of its physical infrastructure.
-China operates multiple nationally significant magnetic confinement facilities, including the Experimental Advanced Superconducting Tokamak (EAST) in Hefei and the HL-2M tokamak in Chengdu, which achieved first plasma in 2020 and is routinely described as the country’s largest advanced tokamak device.
+Beijing operates multiple magnetic confinement facilities, including the Experimental Advanced Superconducting Tokamak (EAST) in Hefei and the HL-2M tokamak in Chengdu, which achieved first plasma in 2020.
 In November 2025, the Chinese Academy of Sciences publicly unveiled the BEST Research Plan, explicitly linking the Burning Plasma Experimental Superconducting Tokamak to burning plasma regimes relevant to the next stage of fusion research.
-These facilities share a defining feature: they are all tokamaks.
+But these facilities share a defining feature: they are all tokamaks.
+China does conduct non-tokamak fusion research but the contrast in scale and institutional framing is pronounced.
+The Chinese First Quasi-axisymmetric Stellarator (CFQS) is a joint project with Japan's National Institute for Fusion Science, constructed by Southwest Jiaotong University.
+Public technical descriptions characterise it as a compact research device — parameters consistent with exploratory experimentation rather than national-scale infrastructure.
+There is no publicly announced Chinese stellarator or alternative-confinement facility comparable in scale or institutional status to EAST, HL-2M, or BEST.
+The difference is not one of existence but elevation

-This is not a claim about intent but a description of revealed priorities.
-In this respect, China’s fusion program increasingly resembles those of other advanced states.
-The mechanisms differ—market selection in some systems, bureaucratic planning in others—but the outcome converges.
-The set of futures treated as plausible narrows.
-What remains is a carefully managed trajectory: technically sophisticated, institutionally stable, and conceptually conservative.
-Fusion, which once demanded intellectual excess, is increasingly treated as infrastructure.
-What fusion reveals China could be doing instead If China’s current fusion program reflects an effort to manage uncertainty, it also clarifies what an alternative posture would entail.
+The result is a programme that appears expansive externally but constrained internally.
+What fusion reveals China could be doing instead If China's current fusion programme reflects an effort to manage uncertainty, it also clarifies what an alternative posture would entail.
 The distinction is not between ambition and neglect, but containment and exploration.

-China’s institutional system possesses features well suited to frontier domains characterized by long timelines and uncertain outcomes.
+China's institutional system possesses features well suited to frontier domains characterised by long timelines and uncertain outcomes.
 It can sustain projects across political cycles, absorb repeated failure without immediate collapse, and mobilize large, multidisciplinary efforts without requiring near-term commercial validation.
 Fusion is a problem that would, in principle, benefit from such capacities.

 Failure, in this framework, would be an explicit output.
 Projects would be launched with defined termination criteria.
 Teams would be rewarded for demonstrating non-viability under specified conditions.
 Negative results would be treated as cumulative assets rather than quietly absorbed.

-The United States and China approach fusion from different institutional starting points, but they converge in how uncertainty is handled.
-In the United States, it is absorbed by markets: risk is privatized, timelines shortened, failure dispersed.
-In China, it is absorbed by coherence, aligned with institutional hierarchies and planning frameworks, and constrained by the need for legibility.
-The mechanisms differ, but the effect is similar.
-Both systems narrow the range of futures treated as plausible and favor paths that can be defended in advance.
+The United States and China approach fusion from different starting points but converge in how uncertainty is handled.
+The United States runs this through markets, China through planning hierarchies — but both are ultimately systems for converting uncertainty into something that can be managed, reported on and defended.
+The mechanisms differ but the effect is similar.
+Both systems narrow the range of futures treated as plausible and favour paths that can be defended in advance.

 Fusion exposes this convergence because it resists accommodation.
 It cannot be rushed into profitability without distortion, nor folded cleanly into planning without prematurely fixing assumptions.
-It requires exploration before optimization and failure before refinement.
-What it reveals is not a lack of resources, but a narrowing of acceptable uncertainty.
+It requires exploration before optimisation and failure before refinement.
+What it reveals is not a lack of resources but a narrowing of acceptable uncertainty.
 Abundance has not expanded imagination; it has increased the cost of deviation.
 Scale has not enabled risk; it has disciplined it.

 That choice is rarely articulated.
-More often, it is deferred, managed, or obscured by narratives of progress.
+More often it is deferred, managed or obscured by narratives of progress.
 Fusion cuts through those narratives precisely because it offers no shortcut.
+It may ultimately tell us less about the future of energy than about how modern states have come to relate to the unknown — not with imagination but administration.

 bottom of page